 Rebuilding the team with a growth engineering structure

-In our last post, I told a story about how the departure of our PM led my manager and I to split the PM roles between ourselves and shield the team from the change.
+In Part 1, I told a story about how the departure of our PM led my manager and I to split the PM roles between ourselves and shield the team from the change.
 This led to burnout, spreading the two of us way too thin.

 We decided to make a major change to the team structure with a process that would focus on individual empowerment.